 Membership: 6 members of the governing board including the headteacher

 Associate members: to be agreed by FGB

-Quorum (minimum of 3 in a maintained school.
-Academy trust boards and local governing bodies will need to check their Articles of Association or Scheme of Delegation, as appropriate.)
+Quorum : 3

-Chair of Committee: Suzanne Bryant
+Chair of Committee:

 Clerk of Committee: Debbie Horton

-Meeting dates for the academic year:
+Meeting dates for the academic year: The

-A minimum of three times a year
+Four meetings a year.
+One each in Autumn and Spring terms and two in the summer term. governing board

-Agreed at meeting of the full governing board on 26th September 2019
+Agreed at meeting of the full governing board on 21st September 2021 responsibilities for

-Review date: annual
+Review date: annual teaching and

+learning
-The governing board responsibilities for teaching and learning including links with parents

-The governing board is the strategic lead for the school and has a vital role to play in making sure every child gets the best possible education.
+including links with parents The governing board is the strategic lead for the school and has a vital role to play in making sure every child gets the best possible education.
 For maintained schools this is reflected in the law, which states that the purpose of maintained school governing boards is to 'conduct the school with a view to promoting high standards of educational achievement at the school'.
 The Governance Handbook also states that one of the core functions of the governing board is: 'Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff'.
 They should do this by making sure they have at least one governor/trustee with specific skills and experience of performance data, and by asking questions such as:

 - Which groups of pupils are the highest and lowest performing, and why?
 Do you have credible plans for addressing underperformance or less than expected progress?
 How will we know that things are improving? - Which year groups or subjects get the best and worst results and why?
 How does this relate to the quality of teaching across the school?
-What is your strategy for improving the areas of weakest performance?

-- How are you going to raise standards for all children, including the most and least able, those with special educational needs, those receiving free school meals, boys and girls, those of a particular ethnicity, and any who are currently underachieving? - Have your decisions been made with reference to external evidence, such as Ofsted's Data Dashboard, Analyse School Performance service (formerly RAISEonline), Fischer Family Trust etc. How will you know if your approach is working?
+What is your strategy for improving the areas of weakest performance? - How are you going to raise standards for all children, including the most and least able, those with special educational needs, those receiving free school meals, boys and girls, those of a particular ethnicity, and any who are currently underachieving? - Have your decisions been made with reference to external evidence, such as Ofsted's Data Dashboard, Analyse School Performance service (formerly RAISEonline), Fischer Family Trust etc. How will you know if your approach is working?
 Will the impact of decisions and interventions be monitored and supported? - Is this a happy school with a positive learning culture?
 What is our track record on attendance, behaviour and bullying?
 Are safeguarding procedures securely in place?
-What are we doing to address any current issues, and how we will know if it is working? - How good is our wider offer to pupils?
+What are we doing to address any current issues, and how we will know if it is working?

+- How good is our wider offer to pupils?
 Is the school offering a good range of sports, arts and voluntary activities?
 Is school food healthy and popular? - Do we listen to what pupils and parents are telling us?